Project Ocean Development

 By the end of the season, construction of the Project Ocean's foundations was complete, with landscaping work underway.
 During the annual Run Alton Towers event, the weekend after the main season, the underpass was open to the public for the first time, with the course taking runners through the construction site.

-After the event wrapped up, construction moved on at a pace, with the frame of the Topspin arriving during the week and was installed by the following Friday, as seen in a promotional image shared by the park.
-The main gondola is yet to arrive on site, but at the current rate of progress the ride could be installed by the end of November.
+After the event wrapped up, construction moved on at a pace, with the frame of the Top Spin arriving during the week and was installed by the following Friday, as seen in a promotional image shared by the park.
+The main gondola arrived shortly afterwards, and by the end of November the main ride structure was complete.